EdelCastillo/rPPGAS/README.md

        nThreads: Number of threads for parallel processing (if zero, nThreads=maxCores-1)

   return a list:
     peakMatrix: Matrix of peak (centroids) rows = pixels, columns = intensity of each pixel.
           mass: Vector with the masses associated with each column of peakMatrix.
+massResolution: Vector with the mass resolution achieved in the peak matrix (mz/delta_mz).
  pixelsSupport: Vector with the number of pixels in each column with non-zero intensity.
 ```